CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2023-05-20-Installfest.md

  * There were 2 donated computers present for installation.
 One was deemed unusable.
  * Five installs were completed.
 (1 Ubuntu 22.04, 1 Kubuntu 22.04, 1 Lubuntu 22.04, 1 Linx Mint Debian Edition, and 1 Bodhi Linux)
  * A HP printer/scanner was configured for an attendee
  * One desktop computer was donated to an attendee.
+Brad E. with his computer.
 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/rsz_bradedwards_with_donated_computer.jpg)

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/rsz_sv_installfest_2023-05-20_3.jpg)